Heart and Stroke Foundation of New Brunswick

 About Heart and Stroke Foundation of New Brunswick:

-Heart and Stroke Foundation of New Brunswick is a medium-sized charity with total donations and special events fundraising of just under $3.0m in F2015.
-Administrative costs are 7% of revenues and fundraising costs are 32% of donations and special events.
-Per dollar donated to the charity, $0.60 goes towards its programs, which does not fall within Ci’s reasonable range for overhead spending.
+Heart and Stroke Foundation of New Brunswick is a medium-sized charity, with donations and special events revenue of $3.1m in F2017.
+Administrative costs are 8% of revenues and fundraising costs are 33% of donations.
+For every $1 donated, 59 cents go to the cause, falling outside Ci’s reasonable range for overhead spending.
 HSFNB has $1.6m in funding reserves, of which $534k is donor-endowed.
 Excluding donor-endowed funds, the charity could cover program costs for seven months using funding reserves.

-This charity report is an update that is currently being reviewed by Heart and Stroke Foundation of New Brunswick.
-Comments and edits may be forthcoming.
+This charity report is an update that has been sent to Heart and Stroke Foundation of New Brunswick for review.
+Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending August